SUKRUCIRIS/Journey-of-the-Slayer/README.md

 # Source code of the game which is named Journey of the Slayer
 Journey of the Slayer is a roguelike turn based isometric strategy game where you kill demons to protect human villages.
+You can download and play the game from itchio: https://sukruciris.itch.io/jos

 I wrote the game in C language with Raylib library.
 Raylib is the only dependancy of this code.